Authentication restricts access to resources in a multi-tenant environment.

-Third-party compatible with OpenID-Connect.
+Identity provider - Third-party compatible with OpenID-Connect.
 The identity provider generates and signs the JWT token.
-Typically, Auth0.
+For example, Auth0.

-- The client passes the JWT token to Orchestrate in the authorization request header.
-A JWT token is checked and access to the authenticated tenant is allowed.
+- The client passes the access token as a JWT bearer token to Orchestrate in the authorization request header.
+The JWT token is checked and access to the authenticated tenant is allowed.

 The Prometheus HTTP endpoints for metrics (by default, on port 8082) are not protected by authentication.
 To hide the metrics endpoint externally, do not expose the endpoint when configuring the ingress to your Kubernetes cluster.
 The Orchestrate Helm charts have an example.